Estimating the size of a hidden finite set: large-sample behavior of estimators: Abstract

 Sometimes an intermediate step in deriving $\wh N_{NS}$ is the estimation of personal network sizes $d_i^V$.
-If unbiased estimates $\hat {d_i^V}$ are plugged in, $\wh N_{NS}$ would have a positive bias.
+If unbiased estimates $\hat {d_i^V}$ are plugged in, $\wh N_{NS}$ would have a positive bias by Jensen's inequality since $1/x$ is a convex function.
 Let us assume for now that the $d_i^V$'s are observed true values.
+Theorem \ref{nsum_asym1} states the asymptotic properties of $\wh N_{NS}$ under the \er assumption.

 \begin{theorem} $\wh N_{NS}$ has a positive bias $N/(M-1)$.
 It is not necessarily consistent under the finite-population regime, and converges to a positively biased quantity under infill.
 It is asymptotically normal with bias $c_1$ and variance $O(1)$ under the outfill regime. \end{theorem}